typescriptlibs/tsl-core-xml/README.md

 - `XMLTag`: Tags are nodes with a name and attributes.
 Use the `isXMLTag` helper function to test for this node type.
 There exists 4 subtypes of tags.

-  - Empty tag: This tag is self-closing and has the `XMLTag.empty` property set to `true`.
+  - Empty Tag: This tag is self-closing and has the `XMLTag.empty` property set to `true`.
 Typical empty tags are `img`, `meta`, and `path`.

-  - Regular tag: This tag often contains child nodes in the `XMLTag.innerXML` property.
+  - Regular Tag: This tag often contains child nodes in the `XMLTag.innerXML` property.
 Typical regular tags are `a`, `p`, and `text`.

   - Document Type Definition: This tag is similar to a regular tag, but has a